Florida students often have a bright future when choosing one of the many online colleges in Florida for their higher education.

 If you are not currently a resident of Florida but are interested in attending online colleges in Florida, you may wish to investigate options that can lower your tuition cost.

-The Southern Regional Education Board offers a program known as Academic Common Market (ACM).
+The Southern Regional Education Board offers a program known as the Academic Common Market (ACM).
 This allows students in these states to seek an online degree at participating public schools at the in-state tuition rate, even if they do not qualify as state residents.

 Certain restrictions regarding programs and majors apply, so you may wish to investigate the program requirements in detail before starting the admissions process.